 As mentioned, marked skin dryness is a major side effect of this ingredient.
 Alcohol denat strips the natural oils from your skin, disrupting the skin barrier, explains Johnson.
-This not only means more moisture can escape (AKA your skin will be dryer), but also that more irritants can permeate, increasing the likelihood of redness and sensitivity.
+This not only means more moisture can escape (AKA your skin will be dryer), but also that more irritants may permeate, potentially increasing the likelihood of redness and sensitivity.
 And to just drive the point home even further, this excessive drying of the skin can actually lead to a rebound-type of effect where your skin produces more oil to compensate, which could lead to increased breakouts, adds Cheung.

 How to Use It

 The bottom line here is that while there are valid reasons why alcohol denat is found in so many products, it can ultimately cause more harm than good and there are less harmful ingredients that fulfill the same function, says Johnson.
 Still, because it is so frequently used, avoiding it can be tricky; even products labeled for sensitive skin may sometimes contain it, she says.
 Your best bet is to read ingredient labels carefully.
 FYI, if you don't see alcohol denat listed, also check for SD alcohol, which stands for "specially denatured alcohol" and is often followed by a number and letter combo, such as SD Alcohol 23-A. The higher up it appears on the list, the more of it is in the formula, and the more drying that particular product will be, points out Gonzalez.
 She suggests that those whose skin is dry and/or sensitive make it a point to avoid the ingredient entirely.
 Otherwise, "monitor your skin for excessive dryness, especially if you're using a product that contains alcohol denat frequently," advises Cheung.

 What are the main benefits of alcohol denat for skin?